 Daniel J. Miller enrolled in the Canadian Forces on 4 July 1977 as an Administrative Clerk.
 Upon completion of both recruit and trades training he was posted to the Canadian Forces Officer Candidate School in Chilliwack, BC.
 In June 1981 he was posted to the 1st Regiment, Royal Canadian Horse Artillery at Lahr, Federal Republic of Germany as a Battery Clerk.
 In August 1984 he was promoted to Master Corporal and posted to Maintenance Company at Camp Gagetown New Brunswick.
 Upon promotion to Sergeant in June 1987, he was posted to Canadian Forces Hospital, 4 Wing Cold Lake Alberta as the Chief Clerk.
 Upon promotion to Warrant Officer in 1993, Dan was posted to the Armoured Battle School at Camp Aldershot, Nova Scotia.
 In 1997 he was posted as the Chief Clerk of Her Majesty’s Canadian Ship NIPIGON at Halifax, Nova Scotia.
 In 1998 he decommissioned NIPIGON and was subsequently transferred to the staff of the Commander Standing Naval Forces Atlantic as the Staff Chief Writer.
 In March 1999, as part of the CSNFL Staff, Dan Miller deployed to sea until April 2000.
 The CSNFL staff was the Command Staff responsible for the NATO deployment of up to 15 ships and 3 submarines and was the only permanent immediate operational Naval Force at sea.
 Upon his return to Halifax in 2000, Dan was posted to the Language Training Center in Shearwater, Nova Scotia in order to attend the French Language Training course.
 Upon promotion to Master Warrant Officer in June 2001, he was posted to Land Forces Atlantic Area Headquarters in Halifax Nova Scotia as the Branch Sergeant Major and Deputy Financial Policy Plans within the G8 Branch.
 In June 2003, Dan was transferred to the G1 Branch and assumed the duties of Area Superintendent Clerk and Branch Sergeant-Major.
 In January 2006, he was promoted to Chief Warrant Officer and assumed the duties of the MOC Advisor for the Resource Management Support Clerk occupation and remained in this position until his retirement in July 2007.
 During his career, CWO Miller was deployed as part of Operation Allied Force, KOSOVO campaign and Operation Palladium, in Sarajevo, BIH as a member of the J3 Operations in the Stabilization Forces.
 Dan was appointed as Member of the Order of Military Merit in 2005.
 CWO Miller assumed the post of President, 201 (Confederation) Wing Charlottetown, Air Force Association of Canada in May 2008.
 Dan Miller resides in Charlottetown, PEI with his wife Phyllis.

-The Royal Canadian Air Force Association Trust Fund is served by two non-salaried personnel – LCol (Ret) Dean C. Black, CD is the Secretary to the Board of Trustees and Wenjun Song serves as the Treasurer.
-Dean served in the Canadian Forces air force from 1977 to 2007, when he retired and took up the Executive Director role at the Air Force Association of Canada.
+The Royal Canadian Air Force Association Trust Fund is served by two non-salaried (VOLUNTEER) personnel – LCol (Ret) Dean C. Black, CD is the Secretary to the Board of Trustees and Wenjun Song serves as the Treasurer.
 Wenjun joined the association as comptroller in March 2007, bringing her advanced accounting, auditing, investing and budget planning skills much to our benefit.
+Wendy is a graduate of the Algonquin College (Ottawa) 3-year Accounting program.
 Monthly reports are provided to the Chairman of the Board of Trustees, and the Chairman produces quarterly reports.
 If you would like to learn more about the Trust Fund you can find the Fund Constitution here